 How to shop at farmers markets with SNAP

 When you arrive at your local farmers market, look for an information table.
-Ask the person working at the table how you can use your Electronic Benefits Transfer (EBT) card to buy food.
+Ask the person working at the table how you can use your electronic benefits transfer (EBT) card to buy food.
 There are a few common ways they can accept SNAP payments at farmers markets:

-• Tokens: Many farmers markets use a token sysem.
+• Tokens: Many farmers markets use a token system.
 The person working the information table would swipe your EBT card and give you tokens to spend.
 You typically get 1 token for every SNAP dollar you want to spend.
 The tokens never expire, but they cannot be exchanged.

 • Receipts: Other farmers markets have you shop first and get receipts for the items you want to buy.
 You then turn in your receipts at the information table to pay for your goods with your EBT card.